sf-wdi-24/modules/week-10-angular/day-02/module-01/readme.md

 ### Challenge

-* Use an Angular <a href="https://docs.angularjs.org/guide/filter" target="_blank">filter</a> to render the data as JSON!
-Here are a <a href="https://docs.angularjs.org/api/ng/filter" target="_blank">list</a> of options you can implement.

 * Pass a new variable `catchphrase` from the Controller to the View.
 Set it's value as "gotta catch 'em all!" and use an angular filter to uppercase it in the View.

-## <a href="https://docs.angularjs.org/guide/directive#what-are-directives-" target="_blank">Directives</a>

-In Angular, we **add behavior to HTML** through directives.
-A directive is a marker on a HTML tag that tells Angular to run or reference Angular code.
-You've already used several!

-Angular directives start with the prefix `ng-`

-A few we already know:

-`ng-app` turns ordinary HTML into an Angular application.

-`ng-controller` registers a controller for a section of our application.

-A few worth introducing:

-`ng-model` binds an HTML element's value to a model.

-`ng-repeat` iterates over a collection.

 ### ng-Model